Coverack to St Keverne circular walk

 Beard-like lichens (known as Old Man's Beard) are very sensitive to sulphur dioxide in the air.
 Where the air quality is poor, at best they only manage to grow a few millimetres and may not survive at all.
 Long beards are therefore an indicator of clean air.

-45. Cross the stile over the wall and the next stile into the field and head downhill to an opening in the hedge.
+45. Cross the stile over the wall and head downhill across the field to an opening in the hedge.
 Continue downhill on the rocky path until you eventually reach a stone stile with a wooden fence across it.

 The name "daisy" is thought to be a corruption of "day's eye" (or "eye of the day", as Chaucer called it).
 The name comes about because the flower head closes at night and opens each morning.
 In mediaeval times, it was known as "Mary's Rose".